pepeic/W3recovery/README.md

 > **NOTE**: This project requires Python 3.7 or higher.

-then you simply run the following command:
+If you don't have OpenCL installed, then you need to install it from your GPU vendor.
+If you want to use CPU bruteforce only, then you need to install OpenCL anyway.
+You can download Intel OpenCL runtime (also works for AMD processors) [here](https://www.intel.com/content/www/us/en/developer/articles/tool/opencl-drivers.html), then you simply run the following command:
 ```sh
 python3 main.py
 ```